Wildlife

 Adult sizeSmall, reaching a maximum total length of approximately 600 mm (23 inches)

-Fast ID cuegray or tan with two rows of dark, gray-brown dorsal blotches; features a broad neck collar (a single blotch rounded at the back edge) and a mid-dorsal line extending anteriorly from the collar
+Fast ID cuegray or tan body with two rows of dark gray-brown blotches; broad rounded neck collar; short mid-dorsal line ahead of the collar

 45. Sonoran Lyresnake